Star Trek VI: The Undiscovered Country: Music

-Literary and historical themesThe Undiscovered Country's Cold War allegory and references to literary history were recognized among researchers and cultural historians.
+Literary and historical themes

+The Undiscovered Country's Cold War allegory and references to literary history were recognized among researchers and cultural historians.
 Scholars have noted that it is the Klingons, not the humans, who quote William Shakespeare; Gorkon claims at one point in the film that "You have not experienced Shakespeare until you have read him in the original Klingon."
 In reality, the reverse—translating Shakespeare into Klingon—proved problematic because Marc Okrand had not created a verb for "to be" when he developed the language.
 Shakespeare scholar Paul A. Cantor argues that this association is appropriate—the warlike Klingons find their literary matches in the characters Othello, Mark Antony, and Macbeth—but that it reinforces a claim that the end of the Cold War means the end of heroic literature such as Shakespeare's.
 According to Kay Smith, the use of Shakespeare has meaning in itself and also derives new meaning (underscoring cultural politics in the film) by its rearticulation in a new form.
 Meyer said the idea for having the Klingons claim Shakespeare as their own was based on Nazi Germany's attempt to claim the Bard as German before World War II.

 According to scholar Larry Kreitzer, The Undiscovered Country has more references to Shakespeare than any other Star Trek work until at least 1996.
 The title itself alludes to Hamlet, Act III, Scene 1, the famous "To be, or not to be" soliloquy.
 Meyer had originally intended The Wrath of Khan to be called The Undiscovered Country.
 Whereas the undiscovered country referred to in Hamlet (and its intended meaning in The Wrath of Khan) is death, Star Trek VI's use of the phrase refers to a future where Klingons and humans coexist in peace.